entertrained/legal/src/docs/privacy.md

 ### Creative Commons Sharealike License

 We've decided to make this Privacy Policy available under a [Creative Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license.
 You're more than welcome to copy it, adapt it, and repurpose it for your own use.
 Just make sure to revise the language so that your policy reflects your actual practices.
-If you do use it, we'd appreciate a credit and link to Entertrained somewhere on your site.
+If you do use it, we'd appreciate a credit and link to Entertrained.app somewhere on your site.

 The text of the policy is based on the work of folks at [Automattic](https://automattic.com/), shared under the same license.
 You can grab a copy of the original text from their [Github repository](https://github.com/Automattic/legalmattic/blob/master/Privacy-Policy.md).